 15.1 The governing body must ensure the academy has adequate insurance cover to support its activities and to comply with statutory requirements.
 Unless otherwise agreed with the DfE / Education Funding Agency, this should include cover as follows:

-buildings and contents of the academy, in accordance with normal commercial practice or under the terms of any leases held by the academy, against damage by subsidence, fire, lightning, explosion, storm, flood, riot, malicious damage, terrorism and similar risks, and theft.
+buildings and contents of the academy, in accordance with normal commercial practice or under the terms of any leases held by the academy, against damage by subsidence, fire, lightning, explosion, storm, flood, riot, malicious damage, destruction of property or similar risks, and theft.

 business interruption, for example to provide alternative temporary accommodation (suggested minimum cover £10m):